hmgene/mudcookies/README.md

-# What is mudcookies
+# Vision
-We help synthesize single-cell data for free for poor researchers.
+To help synthesize single-cell data for free for poor researchers.
-I had some plan but forgot what they were.
+I had some nice catch-phrases but forgot what they were.
-I am looking for some volunteers.

-## single-cell RNA tools
+# Missions
+The clear and greater goals will appear once we complete small goals.
+## Learn and digest algorithms
 From my short experience the single-cell RNA tools perform the following steps:
 - cell counting (cellranger)
-- normalization, reduction, SCTransform , ..
+- normalization, reduction, (Seurat::SCTransform)
-- integration, batch correction and reduction
+- integration, batch correction and reduction (Seurat::Integration, Harmony)
-- interpretation and annotation
+- interpretation and annotation (GSEA, etc)

-Many smart people provide great tools for us, but it is hard to understand them all.
+## Make the synthetic data indistinguishable
+We follow Bayesian concept :
+- train a model using a real data
+- regenerate data using the model
+- validate the performance
+We will test whether people can tell which one is real.

+## Encouraging statement for volunteers
+There is no benefit for participant in terms of money, publication.
+Only your contribution remains as a log.

+# Value
+Make people happier with artificial data and encourage them to do real research

+# Usueful Links
 [Seurat](https://github.com/satijalab/seurat)
 [PMID: 31948481](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1850-9)